Establishment of a Foundation in Liechtenstein

 Minimum Capital

-For the formation of a Foundation in Liechtenstein, a minimum 30,000 Swiss Francs or Euros or US.
-Dollars must be contributed to its capital.
+For the formation of a Foundation in Liechtenstein, a minimum of 30,000 Swiss Francs or Euros or US Dollars must be contributed to its capital.

 Organisation